Church tabernacle: Catholic Church

 Tabernacles have generally been made of metal (such as bronze or brass), or sometimes of heavy wood.
-They are traditionally lined in white cloth (often silk), and are always securely lockable and affixed or bolted to a support structure.
+They are traditionally lined in white (red in the Ambrosian Rite) cloth (often silk), and are always securely lockable and affixed or bolted to a support structure.
 Some tabernacles are veiled when the Eucharist is present in them.
 These veils are often made of a cloth in the liturgical colour of the day or season, thus matching the priest's vestments.

 Communion for the sick – Catholic Rite

 There is no separate place for consecrated hosts to be distributed at Mass and those used for the homebound and sick.
 All consecrated hosts are kept in the ciborium inside the tabernacle.
 When bringing Communion to the homebound or sick, a small to medium-sized receptacle called a pyx is used by lay ministers, deacons and priests.
 Most are made from pewter with designs ranging from plain to very ornate and come in varying sizes, depending upon how many consecrated hosts one will need.
 The pyx is usually carried in a protective case made out of leather called a burse.
 Most burses have a long, string-like strap that can be worn around the neck.

 Catholics only administer the consecrated hosts outside of the church.
 Priests have both a home Mass kit and a "sick call" kit.
 These come in carrying cases with a handle and vary in size, depending upon what is needed.
 A sick call kit comes with a small vial filled with the Oil of the Sick for administering the Sacrament of the Sick along with the pyx for administering Communion, crucifix, prayer book, perhaps a vestment called a "stole" for administering the Sacrament of Reconciliation (Confession) and any other items deemed essential by the priest.
 The anointing of the sick and confession are the two Sacraments of Healing in the Catholic Church.

 Per the Church's teaching, it is inappropriate for a person to take the consecrated hosts into the home with them.
 After all sick calls have been made, the consecrated hosts are to be returned to the ciborium located inside the tabernacle.